 Exercise in the Golden Years is just as important as in the earlier stages of life.
 Seniors who exercise regularly will be healthier, stronger and more energetic.
 There are many exercises that boast a lot of benefits to seniors.
-Depending on one's fitness level, exercises can be modified to meet an individual's fitness goals.
+Depending on one's fitness level, senior exercises can be modified to meet an individual's fitness goals.
 Get stretched and ready for your one-stop-shop guide to senior exercises.

 Before embarking on any exercise routine, make sure your doctor has cleared you, and get a full picture of what you can or cannot do.
 With that in mind, set some exercise or fitness goals.
 If you are not already a member of a gym and want to join one, do some exploring to see what is out there.
 Many gyms offer discounts for seniors.
 Some gyms, such as the YMCA, offer financial assistance to those who need it.